auntan/FreeRTOSHelpers/README.md

-A FreeRTOS based set of tools that allows running deferred tasks in a single-threaded environment.
+Header only, FreeRTOS based set of tools that allows running deferred tasks in a single-threaded environment.

 ## Usage
 ### FreeRTOSHelpers::setImmediate